samuel-ward/fsharp-boardgame-inventory-infrastructure/README.md

 - Web App
 - Mobile App

+To see the documentation repository, and the other repositories connected to this project, please go to the [Games Shelf: Documentation Repository](https://github.com/samuel-ward/fsharp-boardgame-inventory-documentation)

 The primary tool being used to manage the infrastructure on AWS is Terraform.

 ## Dependencies